EPCCed/eidf-docs/docs/services/gpuservice/training/L6_devspace_adv.md

 ```

 You can then run the `deploy` or `build` commands with DevSpace.
-Your custom image will then be build for the first time in the cluster, and
+Your custom image will then be built for the first time in the cluster, and
 you will get some output from the `Dockerfile` image build.

 ```bash